 What Does Race Have To Do with Prostate Cancer?

-Did you know that men of color develop and die from prostate cancer more than any other ethnic group?
-Research hasn’t figured the reason for this yet, but I have dug up several factors that could contribute to it.
+Did you know that men of color are more likely to develop and die from prostate cancer?
+Several factors could contribute to it.

-First off, we need to know that prostate cancer is the second leading cause of cancer in African-American men.
-This is the most common cancer next to skin cancer among men in the US1.
-This cancer has no boundaries.
+First off, we need to know that prostate cancer is the second most common cancer in men, behind skin cancer.1

 Why aren't some men getting tested?